awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-route53resolver-resolverendpoint-ipaddressrequest.md

 ## Properties<a name="aws-properties-route53resolver-resolverendpoint-ipaddressrequest-properties"></a>

 `Ip`  <a name="cfn-route53resolver-resolverendpoint-ipaddressrequest-ip"></a>
-The IP address that you want to use for DNS queries\.
+The IPv4 address that you want to use for DNS queries\.
 *Required*: No
 *Type*: String
 *Minimum*: `7`